UofT-DSI/team_project/02_instructional_team/markdown_slides/01_team_project_overview.md

 - Ensure your GitHub repository is neatly organized; avoid unused or empty folders and ensure each folder has a clear purpose.
 - Use READMEs in key folders (like `src`, `iac`, `backend`, `frontend`, etc.) to detail their contents and purpose, aiding clarity for complex sections.
 - Avoid READMEs in simple folders (like `images`, `docs`, etc.), unless there's specific information that needs to be explained.

 ---

+# Managing your Repository as a Team

+- Do not commit directly to the **main** branch!
+-

+---